ECall

 eCall SOS button in a Volkswagen e-golf.

 eCall (an abbreviation of "emergency call") is an initiative by the European Union, intended to bring rapid assistance to motorists involved in a collision anywhere within the European Union.
 The aim is for all new cars to incorporate a system that automatically contacts the emergency services in the event of a serious accident, sending location and sensor information (Telemetry). eCall was made mandatory in all new cars approved for manufacture within the European Union as of April 2018.

 History

 The concept of eCall was presented in 1999 by European civil servant Luc Tytgat, during the launch of the European Commission's Galileo project.
 One year earlier, 170 experts met in Brussels, invited by the Commission, to analyse the European dependence on the American GPS system, but also to gather civilian applications propositions.

+In 2000, the medical research institute ISM Salzburg, Austria (Institute of Applied Science in Medicine, Salzburg 1995-2004) initiated project AIDER, a research and development project in the frame of R&D-programs of the European Union, together with 11 partners from research and industry: Calls via the AIDER system were planned to be forwarded to the emergency Call Center; incoming calls should contain the exact place and severity of the accident, analysed by aid of multiple sensors and a 360° TV-camera.
+In addition, vital parameters of injured passengers were to be recruited by aid of non-touch or non-invasive sensors.
+Data were to be evaluated by aid of a triage-software system developed in the frame of the project, and these data were to be transmitted to emergency doctors underway in a helicopter or ambulance.
+Moreover, audio- and video-connectivity to the car in accident was to be established in the moment of the crash.
+ISM proposed the project for cooperation to Mercedes-Daimler; the company forwarded the project plan to FIAT-Torino, and it was approved by the EU-commission with FIAT as the leading partner.
+The project was performed from 2001 to 2004 with a financial volume of about € 5 Mio.
+Commercial exploitation of the entire project volume, especially the medical part, was, however, not realised until today.